ebresafegaga/cryptarith/README.md

 ```
 If a particular crytparithmetic problem doesn't have a solution and you
 try to invoke `stream-first` on its stream you'd get an exception saying
-you it expected a non-empty stream:
+it expected a non-empty stream:

 ```racket
 stream-first: contract violation